Information Secure Storage Policy

 • Working off campus: Please remember to exercise extra caution when connecting to 3rd party wireless networks (at home, in a coffee shop or hotel for example).
 Any WiFi which does not require authentication via a user ID and password should be regarded as risky and non-secure.

-If you need to leave equipment temporarily you should log-out, lock the screen (put the device to sleep, and ideally fully power off the device), as well as ensuring it is physically secured (most laptops can be leash locked, and leash locks can be loaned from SIZ)
+• If you need to leave equipment temporarily you should log-out, lock the screen (put the device to sleep, and ideally fully power off the device), as well as ensuring it is physically secured (most laptops can be leash locked, and leash locks can be loaned from SIZ)

 Portable Storage

-• University Issued Storage Media: Portable storage media (CDs/DVDs, USB drives and external hard drives) are discouraged.
+• University Issued Storage Media: Portable storage media (CDs/DVDs, SD Cards USB drives and external hard drives) are discouraged.
 Security measures (such as encryption software) are used to help reduce the risks, however due to the risks of their being lost, portable storage media are not suitable for storing confidential information.

 • Personal Storage Media: The University does not currently restrict the use of personal storage media; however, their use for private and confidential University data is not permitted.

-Considerations when using Portable Devices and/or Storage Media:
+Considerations when using Portable Devices and/or Storage Media

 • Files stored only on portable devices and/or storage media have no provision for backup or recovery if they become lost, stolen or corrupted.